COVID-19: Precautions, Vaccines, and Treatments for Transplant Recipients

 Summary: There are several safe and effective vaccines for COVID-19.
 These vaccines are recommended for transplant patients in most circumstances.
 This presentation reviews guidelines, offers recommendations, and answers questions about the benefits of COVID-19 vaccines for transplant patients.

-- Transplant recipients who contract COVID-19 have higher rates of severe illness, hospitalization, and mortality.
+- Transplant recipients contract COVID-19 at much higher rates than the general population and have higher rates of severe illness, hospitalization, and mortality.
 Being within a year of transplant, remaining on anti-cancer therapy or systemic immunosuppression, and poor performance status elevate the risk of contracting COVID-19.

 - COVID-19 vaccines are very safe, though transplant recipients may have common side effects that resolve in two or three days.
 More serious side effects like blood clots and myocarditis are quite rare and less risky than those associated with COVID-19 itself.

 - For hospitalized patients, treatments include Remdesivir, dexamethasone, and agents to reduce systemic inflammation.
 Treatment decisions should be made in consultation with infectious disease doctors who can evaluate the risks for immunocompromised individuals.

 (07:03) For transplant recipients more than two years out with no GVHD or immunosuppressive treatments, the risk of COVID-19 approximates that of the general population.

 (09:51) Transplant recipients should wait three to six months after transplant to get vaccinated for COVIID-19 n order to get the most robust immune response.

 (11:35) Vaccine response is lower in general for transplant recipients who are less than two years out after transplant.

 (12:47) mRNA vaccines offer an especially robust immune response which makes them somewhat preferable for transplant recipients.